Landscape Analysis for Surrogate Models in the Evolutionary Black-Box Context: Background

 \section{Background}

-The goal of \emph{black-box} optimization is to find a point $\xx^*$ in which some \emph{black-box} function $\BB: \sS\mapsto\RR$, $S\subset\RR^\dm$, assumes its minimal or maximal value $\BB(\xx^*)$.
-For this function, we are only able to obtain the value $\BB(\xx)$ of an \emph{objective function} $\BB$, \aka \emph{fitness}, in a point $\xx$, but no analytic expression is known, neither an explicit one as a composition of known mathematical functions, nor an implicit one as a solution of an equation (\eg algebraic or differential).
+The goal of \emph{black-box} optimization is to find a point For this function, we are only able to obtain the value $\BB(\xx)$ of an \emph{objective function} $\BB$, \aka \emph{fitness}, in a point $\xx$, but no analytic expression is known, neither an explicit one as a composition of known mathematical functions, nor an implicit one as a solution of an equation (\eg algebraic or differential).
 In case of minimization: